nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 #### Alternatives

-- Direct Policy: A Direct Policy isn't a good fit for client settings because it does not support overrides and defaults.
+- Direct Policy: A Direct Policy isn't a good fit because the NGINX directives included in this policy are available at the http, server, and location contexts.
+NGINX's inheritance behavior among these contexts does not suit Direct Policy attachment.
+A client settings policy attached to a Gateway will affect all the Routes attached to the Gateway.
+This violates the Direct Policy requirement that the policy should only affect the object it attaches to.
+If we only support attaching this policy to an HTTPRoute, we could use a Direct Policy.
+However, we want to allow the Cluster Operator to configure defaults for these client settings, which means we need to support attaching to Gateways as well as HTTPRoutes.

 ### Upstream Settings